kavanan-1807076/SSH_Agent/README.md

 - **NVIDIA GPU not being used by Ollama**
   - Ensure Ollama version is exactly **0.12.0** — newer versions may drop NVIDIA support.
-  - Verify GPU drivers are functional: `nvidia-smi`
+  - Verify GPU drivers are functional: `nvidia-smi` (For NVIDIA GPUs only).
-  - Running on CPU is a fully supported fallback with no functional difference.
+  - Running on CPU is a fully supported fallback with no functional difference but performance is lowered.

 - **Command produces no visible output**
   - Some Linux commands produce no stdout when they succeed (e.g. `touch`, `mkdir`).
-  - This is expected behaviour — the agent returns only real output and nothing else.
+  - This is expected behaviour — the agent returns only real output and nothing else, an explaination will be given by the agent.

 - **Docker image build errors**
   - Ensure Docker Desktop (Windows) or Docker Engine (Linux) is running before any `docker compose` commands.